 Ocean Resource Exhibit - an aquaculture exhibit about farming and husbandry of aquatic plants and animals.

 Some of the sealife you might view during your meal includes: Brown Shark, Cow-nose Ray, Green Sea Turtle, Tarpon, and Grouper.
 Lunch and Dinner are served at the Coral Reef, which underwent a "face lift" in 1999 and is now beautifully decorated in a variety of blue-shaded tiles.
-To enter the Coral Reef, exit The Living Seas and walk to the far right of the pavilion.
+To enter the Coral Reef, exit The Seas with Nemo and Friends and walk to the far right of the pavilion.